cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `PreTrialContext`

-Request and reply message for the `OnPreTrial` function.
+Request and reply message for the `OnPreTrial` procedure.

 ```protobuf
 message PreTrialContext {